 The National Association for the Self-Employed is the nation's leading resource for the self-employed and micro-businesses, bringing a broad range of benefits to help entrepreneurs succeed and to drive the continued growth of this vital segment of the American economy.
-The NASE is a 501c (6) nonprofit organization and provides big-business advantages and advocacy efforts to hundreds of thousands of micro-businesses across the United States.
-For more information, visit the association's Web site www.NASE.org
+The NASE is a 501c (6) nonprofit organization and provides big-business advantages and a seat at the table in Washington, D.C., for America's smallest businesses.
+For more information, visit the association's website at NASE.org